Loading organizations...

 Key people at IntroMojo.

-IntroMojo was founded by Peter Barth (Founder & Chief Technology Officier).
+IntroMojo was founded in 2009 by Peter Barth (Founder & Chief Technology Officier).

 IntroMojo was a startup company focused on scanning over 50 social networking sites to aggregate and provide user data or profiles, likely aiding in social discovery or networking tools.[4]
 It served individuals or businesses seeking comprehensive social media insights, solving the problem of fragmented online presence across multiple platforms by centralizing access to profiles and connections.[4]
 Limited public information suggests it was an early-stage venture with growth potential in the social tech space, though no current operational details or recent momentum are available from available sources.[4]